 Your programme will be reviewed regularly, both by the university as part of its cyclical quality enhancement processes, and/or by your department or school, who may wish to make improvements to the curriculum, or in response to resource planning.
 As such, your programme may be revised during the course of your study at Royal Holloway.
 However, your department or school will take reasonable steps to consult with students via appropriate channels when considering changes.
 All continuing students will be routinely informed of any significant changes.
-In line with the College's Admissions Policy, if your department make any significant changes to any year of your programme of study between the time at which an offer is made to you on the Foundation Year and the point at which you complete your registration we will write to you advising you of the changes and the rationale.

-Section 11 - Intermediate exit awards (where availa You may be eligible for an intermediate exit award if you complete part of the programme as detailed in this document.
-An y additional criteria (e.g. mandatory course units, credit requirements) for intermediate awards is outlined in t he sections below.
+Section 11 - Intermediate exit awards (where available)

+You may be eligible for an intermediate exit award if you complete part of the programme as detailed in this document.
+Any additional criteria (e.g. mandatory course units, credit requirements) for intermediate awards is outlined in the sections below.

 Award Criteria Awarding body Diploma in Higher Education (DipHE) Pass in 210 credits of which at least 90 must be at or above FHEQ Level 4 and at least 120 of which must be at or above FHEQ Level 5 Royal Holloway and Bedford New College Certificate in Higher Education (CertHE) Pass in 120 credits of which at least 90 must be at or above FHEQ Level 4 Royal Holloway and Bedford New College

-Section 12 - Associated award(s) BSc Computer Science with a Year in Industry (G402)
+Section 12 - Associated award(s)

+BSc (Hons) Computer Science (Software Engineering) with Year in Industry (G462)